 Medical payments coverage can help prevent lawsuits by paying for first aid, ambulance service, and other medical or dental services that may be required if someone is injured on your property, even if your business is not at fault.
 If an accident that causes bodily injury occurs on your property, adjacent to your property, or as a result of your business operations, your CGL insurance will pay medical expenses up to the insurance policy’s medical expenses limit.
 This aspect of CGL coverage differs from bodily injury coverage, which pays if your company is found to be at fault.

-What are the exclusions to General Liability Insurance for consultants?
+What are the exclusions to General Liability Insurance?

 Commercial General Liability Insurance has a number of common exclusions.
 They include: